Shinil K. Shah, DO

 University of Texas Health Science Center at Houston, 2014

-Dr. Shinil Shah is an Assistant Professor at McGovern Medical School at The University of Texas Health Science Center at Houston (UTHealth).
+Dr. Shinil Shah is an Associate Professor at McGovern Medical School at The University of Texas Health Science Center at Houston (UTHealth).

 Board certified in general surgery, Dr. Shah is one of only a few surgeons who have undergone formal fellowship training in robotic surgery.
 His primary clinical interests are benign and malignant conditions of the gastrointestinal tract.
 His areas of specialty care include surgery of the esophagus and stomach (including surgery for reflux/heartburn, weight loss, achalasia, hiatal hernias, ulcer disease, gastrointestinal stromal tumors, and gastric cancer), surgery of solid organs (spleen, adrenal glands, thyroid, parathyroid, pancreas and liver), surgery of the abdominal wall and hernia surgery, including complex abdominal wall reconstruction, colon surgery and colon cancer.